rodrivas78/Ballistic-Challenge/README.md

 GAMEPLAY

   You have a "cannon" (actually a state-of-the-art photonic ray slingshot!) that shoots bouncy projectiles.
-Your goal is to hit the projectile on the two opposing walls (to the right and left of the screen).
+Your goal is to hit the cannonball on the two opposing walls (to the right and left of the screen).
 Each time you achieve this you will advance a level and you will not lose the projectile.
   Avoid hitting obstacles.
 If this occurs you will remain at the same level and you will lose a projectile.
 If you run out of ammunition and a collision occurs, it's "GAME OVER"!